rjaditya-2702/CS6120-NLP/README.md

 2. Run head_masking.py to process the sentences obtained from step1 on each variant.
 The results are stored as npy files in the execution directory under the names `head_masking_class_prob_diff.npy` and `multi_head_masking_class_prob_diff.py`

 ### To run the word flipping experiment:

+1. Connect to a python/ ipynb kernel that has the libraries mentioned in the requirements.
+2. Run the first five cells.
+3. The remaininder of the notebook compares the heatmaps of two sentences.
+Feel free to experiment by giving custom sentences.

 ### To run the word replacement experiment: